- Spanish and Portuguese Languages and Cultures

 Professor Gonçalves specializes in Portuguese-speaking cultures and civilizations and their transatlantic dynamic in the 19th and 20th centuries.
 His research interests include social movements, literature, popular culture and film from the Portuguese-speaking countries, their identity constructs, Diasporas, migrations and lately also the cultural articulations of the Portuguese-American communities.

 He has been a guest speaker at several events and has also organized conferences, conference panels and presented papers in the United States, Portugal, and Brazil.
 Professor Gonçalves also does research in Second Language Acquisition and Methodology of Foreign Languages applied to the teaching of Portuguese as a Foreign Language.
-He regularly gives training to instructors of Portuguese as a Foreign Language in the United States, Brazil and Portugal.
-He is also a member of the board of directors of the American Organization of Teachers of Portuguese.
+He regularly gives training to instructors of Portuguese as a Foreign Language in the United States, Canada, Brazil and Portugal.